Ehsan-Honarmand/pipsearch/README.md

 # os: win
 py -m pip search 'module'

-hi,enter the name of module for pip search & save data with format txt in your directory search over --> type end
+hi,enter the name of module for pip search & save data with format txt in your directory\n search over --> type end\n

 example:
         search for ? django